 Learners read about the steps involved in the typical police officer hiring process.
 Each step is described.
 Learners then test their knowledge of the process in two drag-and-drop exercises.

-The Operation of a Multiplexer/Demultiplexer Circuit
+The Multiplexer/Demultiplexer IC Data Transfer Circuit

 In this screencast, you'll observe two vehicles moving across the screen at different rates then describe the motion.
 Additionally, you'll select the corresponding graphs of distance vs. time, velocity vs. time, and acceleration vs. time for each vehicle.